Neighbors Germany, Poland, Czech Republic fuel Europe COVID-19 surge

 In the U.N. health agency's survey in 13 African countries, there was more than 10% fatality rate among cases for people with diabetes, compared to 2.5% for COVID-19 patients.

-South Africa is 15th in the world with 89,476 deaths, including seven Saturday.
-And cases rose 306 most recently.
+South Africa is 15th in the world with 89,484 deaths, including 7 Saturday and 8 Sunday.
+And cases rose 262 most recently.

 New Zealand's deaths rose by two in one week to 33 with none Sunday.
 Australia's toll increased to 1,882, with five reported Sunday and 72 in a week.